bioidiap/bob.measure/doc/guide.rst

 Fine-tunning
 ============

-The methods inside :py:mod:`bob.measure.plot` are only provided as a `Matplotlib`_ wrapper to equivalent methods in :py:mod:`bob.measure` that can only calculate the points without doing any plotting.
+The methods inside :py:mod:`xbob.measure.plot` are only provided as a `Matplotlib`_ wrapper to equivalent methods in :py:mod:`xbob.measure` that can only calculate the points without doing any plotting.
 You may prefer to tweak the plotting or even use a different plotting system such as gnuplot.
-Have a look at the implementations at :py:mod:`bob.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suits you.
+Have a look at the implementations at :py:mod:`xbob.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suits you.